Skip to content

 • giving you information about what the law is and what your choices are, to help you make your own decisions.

-• supporting you where required at meetings and helping you to get your views across
+• supporting you where capacity allows at meetings and helping you to get your views across

 • finding voluntary groups and other agencies that can also support you, with the help of the Essex Local Offer